+'''

 -D "comment" Specifies the characteristics of the printer, such as location or administrative contact.
-Enclose characters that the shell might administrative contact.
-Enclose characters that the shell miginterpret, such as , ?, \, !, ^, in single quotation marks.
+Enclose characters that the shell might interpret, such as , ?, \, !, ^, in single quotation marks.

+'''

 The printer description is added in the print server's /etc/lp/printers/printer-name/comment file.